kjolley/BIGSdb_documentation/data_query/0070_querying_isolate_data.rst

 Query by sequence bin size and number of contigs
 ================================================
-Isolates can be queried based on the total length of sequences within the sequence bin and/or the number of contigs.
+Isolates can be queried based on the total length of sequences within the sequence bin, the number of contigs, the N50 and/or the L50 values.

 Make sure that the sequence bin fieldset is displayed by selecting it in the ‘Modify form options’ tab.